Sorba Thomas

-Benjamin Sorba William Thomas (born 25 January 1999) is a professional footballer who plays as a winger for club Stoke City and the Wales national team.
+Benjamin Sorba William Thomas (born 25 January 1999) is a professional footballer who plays as a winger for club Hull City and the Wales national team.

 After leaving the West Ham United Academy at 16, Thomas played for National League side Boreham Wood until he was signed by Championship side Huddersfield Town in January 2021.
 Thomas helped the Terriers reach the 2022 EFL Championship play-off final, losing to Nottingham Forest.
 He spent time out on loan at Blackburn Rovers and French Ligue 1 side Nantes before joining Stoke City in June 2025.

 Club career

 Early life & career

 Thomas was born in Barking, London and attended St Margaret's Primary School and Eastbury Community School.
 He played football for Barking & Dagenham District Schools team.
 He began playing at West Ham United's Academy before being released at 16.

 Boreham Wood

 Thomas joined the youth academy of Boreham Wood at the age of 16.
 He began his senior career at Boreham Wood aged 17.
 He was an instrumental part of the under-18 side that reached the FA Youth Cup second round in 2016–17, which included a win over English Football League side Northampton Town.
 In January 2018, he spent a month on loan at Isthmian League North side Cheshunt.
 Whilst in the youth team at Boreham Wood, Thomas worked at JD Sports in Oxford Circus and also as a scaffolder.
 Thomas made his debut in the first team in September 2017 and came on as a substitute in the 2018 National League play-off final as Boreham Wood lost 2–1 to Tranmere Rovers.
 He became a regular under Luke Garrard in 2018–19 and 2019–20.
 His performances attracted the attentions of English Football League clubs and in January 2021 a bid was accepted by Boreham Wood from Huddersfield Town.